Car shipping from Dallas, TX to Washington, DC

 Weather considerations

-Winter ice storms can delay shipments and increase costs along the Dallas-to-DC route.
-Summer's extreme Texas heat may cause carrier scheduling adjustments.
-Spring and fall typically offer the smoothest shipping conditions, combining reasonable weather with moderate demand and competitive pricing.
+Winter ice storms can delay shipments and increase costs through the Midwest corridor between Dallas and DC.
+Summer's extreme heat may slow transit times.
+Shoulder seasons like spring and fall offer ideal weather conditions, reliable scheduling, and competitive pricing.

 5